 In reality it is absurd to opt for the policy of MAD (Mutually Assured Destruction) or its variants, such as NUTS (Nuclear Utilization Target Selection).
 Without exception, every nuclear strategy has passed its use-by date; they must all be condemned, because any one of them, or a combination of them, can one day lead to a deliberate or accidental catastrophe.
 The five main nuclear weapons states seem to have recently admitted this, when on May 19 (in fact 21) in New York they promised to engage "unequivocally" in a process aimed at "total elimination" of nuclear weapons.
 But it is another thing for their leaders to really want that, and to embark on this process without delay.
 Unless they do, the other known nuclear powers - Israel, India and Pakistan, all located in regions of tension - will retain their nuclear option and join neither the Non-Proliferation treaty (NPT) nor the Comprehensive Test Ban Treaty (CTBT).
 Besides, they may be joined by other "threshold states".
 This will mean the permanent risk of a future "actual use", like the 1945 deed which was ordered by Harry Truman - that true democratic and Christian man - at a time when there was no really serious reason obliging him to do it.

 The only reasonable and rational solution is complete, universal, verified disarmament - of nuclear weapons as of chemical and biological ones.
 When will our leaders grasp this point and understand the urgency of the moment ?
 Will not the peoples of the world have to make their voices heard ?
-And since in other places the people already have done so - with the result that seven states are proposing in the UN a "New Agenda" for disarmament - why shouldn’t the French people express its wishes, after informed debate?
-We need a referendum on this topic !
+And since in other places the people already have done so - with the result that seven states are proposing in the UN a "New Agenda" for disarmament - why shouldn’t the French people, after debate and information, make known its will?
+When will there be a referendum on this matter?"